 Born in 1928 in Nice, France, Yves Klein soon became an influential figure in the post-war European art scene.
 He quickly rose the ranks to become a leading member of the art movement of Nouveau Réalisme in France.
 His induction to the art scene was majorly fueled by having both parents as artists; father, Fred Klein, a figurative painter of landscapes and mother, Marie Raymond, an abstract painter.

 Yves Klein’s most crucial recognition work was the International Klein Blue in 1957.
 This was a bluer-than-blue hue that he used to express visibility to the absolute in his monochrome works.
 The color used in the monochrome works inspired imagination and a sense of deeper feeling towards the unseen.
-He later died in 1962, from a heart attack, but his works live on.
+He died from a heart attack in 1962, but his works live on.

 The pigment bleu sec

 The work is mainly a shallow wooden basin spread with sand and the trademark pigment of Yves Klein; International Klein Blue.
 The pigments became a painting in itself, rather than hung on the walls for display since the fixative medium being the most immaterial possible.

 Yves Klein having such a strong belief in expressionism and freedom relished in having this work on the ground.
 He majorly argued that the powdered pigment wouldn’t alter as they would be held down by gravity.
 Thus, the dye would be as he had envisioned them as he bought the powdered pigment from the paint suppliers and sharing his vision with the world.

 The artist relished in the prospect of creating works that liberated color from their confinement by primary lines and shapes.
 He viewed art and color as a feeling rather than a form of figurative measure.
 With this mindset, his works mainly delved into portraying a loose effect but with deeper meaning and understanding to his audience.